voiceittech/voiceit3-websdk/README.md

 #### Initializing the frontend

-To incorporate the frontend, please copy the files `VoiceItApi2WebSDK/dist/voiceit2.min.js` and `VoiceItApi2WebSDK/dist/face_detector.wasm` to your public directory exposed via the web server or to a designated folder for other included javascript files on the webpage for authentication.
+To incorporate the frontend, please copy the files `VoiceItApi2WebSDK/dist/voiceit2.min.js` (javascript library) and `VoiceItApi2WebSDK/dist/face_detector.wasm` (face detector web assembly model) to your public directory exposed via the web server or to a designated folder for other included javascript files on the webpage for authentication.

 Then include the minified JavaScript file `voiceit2.min.js` via a script tag on the webpage.